 WHAT IS THE DRESS CODE AT OUR PARTIES?

 Most venues have dress codes so it’s best to be Upscale city chic.
 Gentlemen, please refrain from wearing singlets, shorts, athletic wear and flip-flops as you will be denied entry by the event host/club management..
-However’s sky’s the limit for a gal so she can wear whatever she likes.
+However’s even the sky is not the limit for a gal so she can wear whatever she likes.
 Flip flops and men in shorts/gym wear are a total No!
 No!
 RIGHT OF ADMISSION IS RESERVED!